Last Updated on August 5, 2022 by Joshua Isibor

 13. BE INVOLVED IN THE RECOVERY PROCESS:

 The recovery process of someone dealing with addiction could benefit any other person.
-A good example is yoga which helps relieve stress and clear the mind.
+A good example is a yoga which helps relieve stress and clear the mind.

 14. FIND A THERAPIST: